codemwnci/markdown-editpreview-ng.js/README.md

 This uses Bootstrap-Markdown (http://toopay.github.io/bootstrap-markdown/) for the editor.
 The preview button has been disabled, to allow live-preview.

-Currently, the pagedown and and bootstrap-markdown libraries are included, but will be replaced with Bower in a later version.
+Currently, the pagedown and bootstrap-markdown libraries are included, but will be replaced with Bower in a later version.

 Usage is pretty trivial.
 It requires